Andy Ibáñez Preview, Player Props: Tigers vs. Royals

 Andy Ibáñez vs. Royals Preview, Player Prop Bets - September 28

-Andy Ibanez -- with a slugging percentage of .367 in his past 10 games (including zero homers) -- will be in action for the Detroit Tigers versus the Kansas City Royals, with Jonathan Bowlan on the hill, on September 28 at 1:10 PM ET.
+On Thursday, Andy Ibanez (.389 on-base percentage in past 10 games, 83 points above season-long percentage) and the Detroit Tigers play the Kansas City Royals, whose starting pitcher will be Jonathan Bowlan.
+First pitch is at 1:10 PM ET.

 He had a one-hit performance in his most recent game (1-for-3) against the Royals.